perticascatalin/Learning/DPML/mcsp.md

 - generate a sequence of intervals: `2, 1.5` and then constrain the resulting notes to be in a set
 - generate a sequence of notes from the chord set: `E, G` and then constrain the resulting intervals

-**TODO: Since the first model is the preferred choice in these studies, let us further formalize it:**
+**TODO 3: Since the first model is the preferred choice in these studies, let us further formalize it:**

 ### 4.3 Fabien Levy: Chord Progressions with Common Notes